aows/trimetservices/README.md

 }
 ```

 On the `onResume` method we register the activity  as the subscriber, and on the `onDestroy` method we have to unregister it.
-This way, if the activity gets destroyed we won't be keeping a reference to it and it will be garbaged out.
-As soon as the user comes back to the activity and a new instance is created, thanks to the `register` command on the `onResume` method, we register the new activity and it will get the response from the Trimet web services.
+This way, if the activity gets destroyed we won't be keeping a reference to it and it will be _garbage collected_.
+As soon as the user comes back to the activity and a new instance is created, thanks to the `register` command on the `onResume` method, this new activity will get the response from the Trimet web services.

 To get the results, we have to add a new method (we can name it as we want) with the `@Subscribe` annotation so we get the result there.